raphaelspimenta/4th-Wall-React-Test/README.md

 Each resource was initially thought as a CRUD.
 So the values ​​of each reducer have a `data` property that stores the data fetched from the API, and other properties for each of the crud operations, containing the current status of the operation and a property to inform if there are any errors.

 For the asynchronous flows, redux-saga was used, the most latent reason here for this is that these flows can be more easily tested separately and reused anywhere in the application.

+## Changes Needed
+### Design System and Components package
+Something I would very much like to do if I had more time is to create separated UI definitions from the application and agnostic to any library.

+The primary idea would be to create a Design System based on design-tokens.
+For this, a package would be created to provide the application's theme definitions, such as colors, typography, margins, screen sizes, etc.

+After that, we could create a project using, for example, the storybook to define the application's components.
+This project must use the theme definitions described in the design system created earlier.

+The main idea here is that we can share these definitions/components and if in the future we decide to change from Material UI to Bootstrap for example, we only need to make changes in the components level.

+### Better UI responsiveness

+Responsiveness has not yet been worked on as it should.
+For example, there are no screen size settings yet in this development.
+So this is a point that should be made later.

+### Internationalization

+It is not critical, but a good practice for any application is to use internationalization to present the content.
+For that we could use i18next.